 Network setup

-The device will be on the local network and needs to reach the server by hostname.
-I’m not exposing this to the internet — it’s LAN-only.
+The device needs to reach the server by hostname on the local network.
+Not exposing this to the internet.

 DNS via AdGuard Home

-AdGuard Home is already running as the local DNS server (replaces Pi-hole).
-Adding a custom rewrite took 30 seconds:
+AdGuard Home is already running as my local DNS server.
+Adding a custom rewrite:

 Settings → DNS rewrites → Add rewrite